aayrm5/BigData/HBase - NoSQL/HBase-basics.md

 **`A`** - Atomicity => A financial transaction occuring should deduct from the sender and credit the receiver.
 Either both of these should happen or none of these should heppen. <br>
 **`C`** - Consistency => The constraints should be met, none of the constraints should be violated. e.g: primary key should be unique. <br>
-**`I`** - Isolation => If two persons are operating on a row, making operations on that row, the operation should happen in some defined order/sequence.
+**`I`** - Isolation => Concurrent operations on the database should appear as though they were applied in some sequence.
+If two persons are operating on a row, making operations on that row, the operation should happen in some defined order/sequence.
 There should be no dead locks. <br>
 **`D`** - Durability => In case of power loss, crashes or errors, the data is not lost.
+Safety of the data is paramount.

-**Unfortunately, Hadoop is not a database** <br>
+**Unfortunately, Hadoop is not a database: Limitations of Hadoop** <br>
 The following are the characteristics of Hadoop, which are completely opposite to a traditional database:
-- Contains Unstructured Data
+1. Unstructured data - Instead of rows & columns, data is stored in the form of files.
-- No random access to the records
+2. No random access: HDFS doesn’t have indexing to pull the data randomly, any predicate has to go through the entire block of data to give the results out.
-- Queries are high in latency
+3. High Latency - It takes too much time to retrieve data from HDFS.
-- Non ACID Complaint
+4. Not ACID compliant - There is a risk of inconsistency in the data if it’s not ACID.

 But we want all the issues to be resolved and want all the benefits of a database in Hadoop.